-The Perfect Weekend in Sydney – Where to eat, drink and shop if you love vintage, luxury but only have a couple of days to spare.
+The Perfect Weekend in Sydney – Where to eat, drink and shop if you love vintage, and luxury but only have a couple of days to spare.

 I’ve recently returned from a trip to Australia and even though most of my time was spent taking in spectacular sunsets from the picturesque beaches of Perth on the country’s west coast, I did get the chance to go for a weekend to Sydney on the east coast, a city that I now consider to be one of my favourite places in the world.

-Now, I don’t know about you but for me traveling to a new place is often incredibly stressful, as I’m forever trying to cram way too much in a day, running like a headless chicken from museum to art gallery, taking in a few brands that I want to write about along the way and at the end of it all, I’m left exhausted!
-So, this time around, the moment Mr de Merteuil mentioned the idea of us going to Sydney, I suggested that instead of the usual cultural highlights, that I would want us to focus on the best the city has to offer by way of shops, restaurants and bars, throwing in a few obligatory places that every first time visitor needs to cross off their bucket list.
+Now, I don’t know about you but for me travelling to a new place is often incredibly stressful, as I’m forever trying to cram way too much in a day, running like a headless chicken from museum to art gallery, taking in a few brands that I want to write about along the way and at the end of it all, I’m left exhausted!
+So, this time around, the moment Mr de Merteuil mentioned the idea of us going to Sydney, I suggested that instead of the usual cultural highlights, I would want us to focus on the best the city has to offer by way of shops, restaurants and bars, throwing in a few obligatory places that every first-time visitor needs to cross off their bucket list.

-Putting plan into action, I have to say, this had to be one of my most pleasant city escapes!
-And in true travel diary fashion, I thought I’d share with you my experience but rather than going into lengthy details of every one of my recommended places, that I would let the pictures do most of the talking.
+Putting the plan into action, I have to say, this had to be one of my most pleasant city escapes!
+And in true travel diary fashion, I thought I’d share with you my experience but rather than going into lengthy details of every one of my recommended places, I would let the pictures do most of the talking.

 To make it easier and more coherent for you, I added all my favourite places onto a map so you can see the distance between them.